Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

 Congress decided this system was too open to abuse, so they created new rules requiring charities to report exactly what happened to donated vehicles.
 Form 1098-C was born from these reforms, bringing more transparency to the process.

-When You'll Receive This Form
+When You'll Receive Form 1098-C

-The charity will send you a copy of the form, and they'll also file a copy with the IRS, so the agency knows to expect a deduction claim on your return.
+Charities also file a copy of every Form 1098-C with the IRS, so the agency knows to expect a deduction claim on the donor's return.
+Discrepancies trigger correspondence β€” accuracy matters on both sides.

 How Much Can You Deduct?